SUPERCILEX/Robot-Scouter/README.md

    [create your own Firebase project](https://firebase.google.com/docs/android/setup) and replace the dummy [google-services.json](ci-dummies/google-services.json) with the one created in your Firebase project
-1. Run `./gradlew presubmit` to make sure the Travis build will pass
+1. Run `./gradlew presubmit` to make sure the CI build will pass
 1. That's it! 🚀

 ## Psst... 🤐